Retail Margin & Markup Calculator: How To Price Retail Items

 - Quarterly or annual profit reports: You can look at your margin for the quarter or the year to understand your overall profit and revenue.
 For example, let’s say your overall margin for the quarter is 50%.
 Because all the COGS have been accounted for, you know that the 50 cents per dollar of remaining revenue can go toward other business expenses.

-- Company efficiency: Keeping an eye on your margin will alert you to efficiency issues within your company before your margins are so low that you are no longer able to cover costs.
-For example, if your margin drops significantly from the year before, you will need to reevaluate your costs and revenue to determine the issue.
+- Company efficiency: Keeping an eye on your margin will alert you to company efficiency issues before your margins are so low that you can no longer cover costs.
+For example, if your margin drops significantly from the previous year, you must reevaluate your costs and revenue to determine the issue.

 The easiest way to adjust your margin is to either decrease your wholesale and production costs or increase your price.
 Beware though: You don’t want to sacrifice quality or drive people away with your prices.

 Deciding your markup and keeping track of it will help ensure your business remains financially strong and competitive.
-As the name may have already been made clear, markup is typically used to help guide your pricing so that your business can be profitable and competitive.
+As the name may have already been made clear, markup is typically used to help guide your pricing to make your business profitable and competitive.

 Monitor your markup to:

-- Determine selling prices: Using industry benchmarks and your own sales goals, you can use markup to set prices that are competitive and in line with your business goals.
+- Determine selling prices: Using industry benchmarks and your own sales goals, you can use markup to set competitive prices that align with your business goals.
 For example, say you want to earn a 20% profit on everything you sell.
-You can use the markup formula or calculator to set your prices to reflect that goal.
+You can use the markup formula or calculator to set your prices.

 Industry Benchmarks